photo credit: XR

-As the world slowly takes its first steps out of lockdown one aspect is becoming increasingly clear: we need to re-think our social interactions, the way we will manage our environment in the future, and above all the way we define human values.
+As the world slowly takes its first steps out of lockdown, a few things are becoming increasingly clear: we need to re-think our social interactions, the way we will manage our environment in the future, and, above all, the way we define human values.
 The current COVID-19 crisis might offer a unique perspective to learn from.
-The current debate seems to focus around how we can regain the status quo and return to our old lifestyle – “once all of this will be over“.
-However, we could instead be using this crisis to fundamentally rewrite the way we live, because global warming is and will be an even more challenging task than the Covid pandemic.
+The current debate seems to focus around how we can regain the status quo and return to our old lifestyles ﹘ “once all of this is be over”.
+However, we could instead use this crisis to fundamentally rewrite the way we live, because dealing with climate change is an even more challenging task than the Covid pandemic.

-Civil society plays a pivotal role in shaping the path after coronavirus.
+Civil society will play a pivotal role in determining the path we take after the coronavirus.
 PanDam spoke with two members of Extinction Rebellion Amsterdam: Camille Miellca and Valentin Jully.

 COVID-19 and global warming: a much needed ‘break’ for our planet or a death sentence?

-With airplanes not flying, dropped car numbers and many factories closed, COVID-19 has arguably given our planet ‘a break’: but do the threats posed by the pandemic override the breath of fresh air for the environment?
-Camille believes that, at least in the long run, Corona will be detrimental to environmental efforts by taking the climate agenda off the central stage: “climate change is no longer on the news, this year’s COP has already been cancelled and governments are delaying their efforts to tackle the climate crisis ‘because of Corona’.
-Even worse, companies and governments worldwide are using this moment to implement ecocidal projects, while populations are in isolation and can’t protest”.
-Those developments are worrying as COVID-19 is a symptom of the looming environmental crisis: “Many scientists warned in the last decennia that a deadly pandemic virus outbreak was a serious risk because of deforestation and exploitation of wildlife”.
+With airplanes not flying, reduced car usage and the closing of many factories, COVID-19 has arguably given our planet ‘a break’; but do the threats posed by the pandemic override the breath of fresh air for the environment?
+Camille believes that, at least in the long run, the coronavirus will be detrimental to environmental causes by taking the climate agenda off the central stage.
+“Climate change is no longer on the news, this year’s COP has already been cancelled and governments are delaying their efforts to tackle the climate crisis ‘because of Corona’.
+Even worse, companies and governments worldwide are using this moment to implement ecocidal projects while populations are in isolation and can’t protest”.
+Those developments are worrying as COVID-19 is a symptom of the looming environmental crisis.
+“Many scientists warned in the last decennia that a deadly pandemic virus outbreak was a serious risk because of deforestation and exploitation of wildlife,” Camille says.

 “Overall I think, like everything, whether this crisis ends up being good for the environment or not will depend on our reaction to it.
-As of now it’s an important break for the planet, but will it last?
+As of now, it’s an important break for the planet, but will it last?
 The outcome will depend on what we choose to do, and when I say ‘we’ I am referring to us, the civil society.
-I hope we will be able to re-organize ourselves so as to consume less and use energy more reasonably”.
+I hope we will be able to re-organize ourselves so as to consume less and use energy more reasonably,” Valentin says.

-Camille expressed a similar thought: “I think it proves that if citizens are told the truth about the risks of a situation and the behaviour they need to adopt -and the sacrifices they might need to make- most of them understand, follow the rules and even participate with solidarity, creativity and courage (as that displayed by the health workers).
-I think it is a great lesson for everyone to remember: we can build communities, we can trust each other, we can find solutions together”.
+Camille expresses a similar thought.
+“I think it proves that if citizens are told the truth about the risks of a situation and the behaviour they need to adopt ﹘and the sacrifices they might need to make﹘ most of them understand, follow the rules and even participate with solidarity, creativity and courage (as that displayed by the health workers).
+I think it is a great lesson for everyone to remember: we can build communities, we can trust each other, we can find solutions together,” she says.

 On climate justice

-As Camille points out, it’s becoming increasingly clear that the current pandemic does not affect us all in the same way: “Vulnerable populations are the most likely to contract the virus and suffer from the economic impact of the lockdown.
-Indigenous populations in the Amazon forest, for example, are at risk of being decimated by the virus that has being brought into their land by illegal miners”.
+As Camille points out, it’s becoming increasingly clear that the current pandemic does not affect us all in the same way.
+“Vulnerable populations are the most likely to contract the virus and suffer from the economic impact of the lockdown.
+Indigenous populations in the Amazon forest, for example, are at risk of being decimated by the virus that has being brought into their land by illegal miners,” she says.

-According to Valentin this applies to the citizens of producer countries -like Bangladesh, a country he knows well and in which he has lived in the past- since those countries are also the most polluted, and recent studies suggest that air pollution is linked to a higher COVID-19 death risk.
-Not to mention that staying safe and in lockdown is arguably impossible for those who don’t have a home and can’t work in remote: “In Dakka, where the majority of people live in slums a lockdown is impossible: locals have often no home and no savings to buy food.
-In this sense, COVID-19 will be very problematic there”.
+According to Valentin, this applies especially to the citizens of producer countries ﹘like Bangladesh, a country he knows well after living there for a time﹘ since such places are also the most polluted, and recent studies suggest that air pollution is linked to a higher COVID-19 death risk.
+Equally important, staying safe and abiding by lockdown restrictions is arguably impossible for those who don’t have a home and can’t work remotely.
+“In Dakka, where the majority of people live in slums, a lockdown is impossible.
+Locals have often no home and no savings to buy food.
+In this sense, COVID-19 will be very problematic there.”

-“We can also see injustice on a smaller scale in our own countries: if you are rich you can isolate yourself in your house in the mountains with a garden, but if you live in the suburbs you might be sharing your home with five people, and quarantine becomes much more difficult.
-Also, the cheaper parts of the city are those next to trafficked roads and airports, where air pollution levels are higher and contracting the virus is easier because those areas are also the most densely populated,” explains Valentin.
+“We can also see injustice on a smaller scale in our own countries,” Valentine explains.
+“If you are rich, you can isolate yourself in your house in the mountains with a garden, but if you live in the suburbs you might be sharing your home with five people, and quarantine becomes much more difficult.
+Also, the cheaper parts of the city are those next to trafficked roads and airports, where air pollution levels are higher and contracting the virus is easier because those areas are also the most densely populated.”

 XR online and digital rebellions